Ground Turkey Black Bean Enchiladas

 • Diced tomatoes: Another great pantry item to use in these enchiladas!

-• Enchilada sauce: You can certainly make your own, but for ease I buy a 28 oz. can!
+• Enchilada sauce: You can certainly make your own, but for ease I buy a 28 oz. can of red enchilada sauce!

 How to Make Ground Turkey Enchiladas